adobrzyc/modulos.testing.db/README.md

 # Modulos.Testing.Db

-Extends Modulos.Testing with patterns and abstraction to handle test with non-mocked databases.
+Extends Modulos.Testing with patterns and abstraction to handle tests with non-mocked databases.